reyadussalahin/problem-solving/math/combinatorics/README.md

 <br />

-### Calculate nCr%P with Chinese remainder theorem
+### Calculate nCr % P with Chinese remainder theorem

 Let's consider you need to calculate `nCr%P` where P isn't a prime.
 We can use `Chinese remainder theorem` to solve this problem.
 We can split P into its prime divisors and count binomial coefficients for each divisor and marge them using Chinese remainder theorem.<br />